 As a marketer, I am fully bought in on Inbound/Content Marketing.
-As Director of Marketing for Prime Motor Group, I oversee our inbound strategy and content execution and I am very proud to say that we have seen very positive results (you can download our free eBook on car shopping here).
-That said, my friend Scott Davis has called me to the mat and challenged me to produce my own content and share some of my experiences with other marketers and colleagues in the automotive industry… Well Scott, here you go.
+As Director of Marketing for Prime Motor Group, I oversee our inbound strategy and content execution and I am very proud to say that we have seen very positive results.
+That said, my friend, Scott Davis has called me to the mat and challenged me to produce my own content and share some of my experiences with other marketers and colleagues in the automotive industry… Well Scott, here you go.

 My daily top 3 — separating the important from the urgent